 John Panek of the CSLF Secretariat suggested sending e-mails out to CSLF Technical Group delegates for their support.
 The information which was hoped to be collected could be contacts, such as within departments of education, not just courses.
 Peta Ashworth of Australia volunteered to make contacts in her social network for leads.
 It was recommended to contact leading academics to share their contacts in the field.
-Mr. Herzog was one such example.
 The issue of course focus was introduced, whether the focus should be on engineering or law or more broad, but it was decided that the course development could be addressed at a later date.